-We follow the Edexcel IGCSE in Mathematics.
-This is a three year course starting in Year 9, chosen because it includes some very interesting topics at the higher end, such as Calculus and graphical transformations, and its focus on visual mathematics.
-The course includes all the elements needed for science or business GCSE, and also 'real life' topics such as taxation.
+We follow the AQA GCSE in Mathematics.
+This is a three-year course starting in Y9, chosen because it utilises both calculator and non-calculator skills which students have been studying throughout their time in education.
+The course includes all the elements needed for GCSE Science or Business.
 There is no coursework for this specification and examinations are sat at the end of the course.
-The assessment will consist of two papers, each two hours long.
-Assessment will cover the following areas equally: Number, Algebra, Geometry and Data Handling.
-Calculators may be used in both papers, although many questions require proofs or explanations.
+The assessment will consist of three papers, each 1.5 hours long.
+Assessment will cover the following areas equally: Number, Algebra, Geometry, Shape and Data Handling.
+The first paper will be non-calculator and the following 2 papers will be calculator papers.

 Two tiers are available for our students: Foundation or Higher Tier.
-Foundation is graded 1 to 5 and Higher grades is graded from 4 to 9.
-The qualification will be graded using the total mark across both papers.
-Both papers must be at the same tier of entry and be completed in the same assessment series.
+Foundation is graded 1 to 5 and Higher is graded from 4 to 9.
+The qualification will be graded using the total mark across all papers.
+All papers must be at the same tier of entry and be completed in the same assessment series.